-Last Sunday I was reading the Woman’s Sports Pages in the New York Times.
+Last Sunday I was reading the Woman’s Sports Pages in the New York Times, searching for a pointsbet bonus code as usual.
 For the uninitiated, that’s the wedding section; the part where a happy duo smiles blithely and innocently from their cropped photo on the page.

 Much had changed since my own face beamed out from my engagement photo, a rite of passage with the formal wedding announcement.
 For starters, in the olden days, proper etiquette dictated that the photo contain only the bride.
 Hence the pejorative term, in reference to the accomplishment of having “bagged” a husband.
 The sport was in catching a man.

 Today, those same pages spill over with lesbian and gay couples, hetero duos with bright faces beaming, unaware that they are about to climb on the rollercoaster of life together, certain their love will bring them only good things and eternal happiness.
 There are older couples too—couples stunned with the brilliance of their good fortune at meeting so late in life or getting a second chance at marital bliss.
 These couples look less jaunty, perhaps more prepared.
 They understand that a percentage of this is simply up to the fates.